-Updated in 2022 with a new favorite hike!
-Scroll to the bottom to discover a must do Idaho adventure.
+This blog was updated in 2023 with a new favorite hike!
+Scroll to the bottom to discover a must-do Idaho adventure.

 In Idaho, nature is raw, real, and untouched.
 It draws in those who wish to just BE—to coexist peacefully with the beauty of nature.
 It’s not for tourists, it’s not for casual I-hike-when-it’s-the-cool-thing-to-do travelers, it’s for those who want nothing more than to soak in nature in its true glory.